 What happens if I am on co-op?

 Students who will not be in the Philadelphia area should not apply.
 Classes are in-person.
 MULFP has a collaborative relationship with Steinbright Career Development’s Co-Op office which works with local employers to support each student’s attendance of classes.
-The Co-Op office sends a letter to the student’s employer prior to each quarter.
-Students are also responsible for professional communication with employers to negotiate their schedule.
+Tudents speak with their employers about the class.
+If needed, the Co-Op office can send a letter to the student’s employer prior to each quarter.
+As noted, students are also responsible for professional communication with employers to negotiate their schedule.
 To date, we have not had any problems with students attending class during co-op.

 When are these courses offered?